ShadyTrees/GPTpipboy/README.md

 2) The API key is visible in the script.
 3) The entire csv file is read in numerous functions.
 If the file size gets too large, it may cause slowdown and it is recommended to start a new file if any issues arise.
-4) The text that is displayed is not formatted and words may parse to the next line in the text box.
+4) The text that is displayed is plain-text and words may parse to the next line in the text box.